ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 [NHK Easy News](https://www3.nhk.or.jp/news/easy/) |  [Matcha](https://matcha-jp.com/easy) | [Watanoc](http://watanoc.com/) | [Satori Reader](https://www.satorireader.com/) | [LingQ’s Mini Stories](https://www.lingq.com/en/learn-japanese-online/courses/411402/) | [Other NHK](https://www3.nhk.or.jp/nhkworld/en/learnjapanese/)

+It would also be good to start becoming familiar with a Japanese translation of the Bible.
+One of the most common translations is the [新改訳聖書](https://www.seisho.or.jp/) (New Japanese Bible).
+Look up familiar passages and see what you can understand!

 #### b.
 Listening

 Here are some resources you can use to advance your listening capability.